Vyral/christal-johnson/_posts/2023-03-07-what-you-need-to-know-about-today-s-market.md

 5:00 — Wrapping up&nbsp;

 If you want more help navigating this market or are ready to buy or sell a home, please reach out!
 I have the knowledge and would love to help you.
-You can call or email me anytime, and I hope to hear from you soon.
+You can [call](tel:703-991-7900){: target="_blank" rel="noopener"} or [email me](mailto:connect@AJTeamRealty.com){: target="_blank" rel="noopener"} anytime, and I hope to hear from you soon.